Xe/site/blog/olin-2-the-future-09-5-2018.markdown

 // invoke calls the given method with an input and output structure.
 This allows
 // the protocol buffer generators to more easily build the world for us.
 //
-// The resulting int64 value is zero if everything suceeded, otherwise it is the
+// The resulting int64 value is zero if everything succeeded, otherwise it is the
 // error code (if any) times negative 1.
 //
 // The in and out pointers must be to a C-like representation of the protocol